Norilsk uprising: History

 Between May 26 and August 4, 1953, the inmates of the Gorlag-Main camp went on worker' strike, which lasted 69 days.
 This was the longest uprising in the history of the Gulag.
 According to Soviet archives, there were up to 16,378 inmates on strike at the same time.
 It is significant that the uprising took place before the arrest of Lavrentiy Beria and its suppression coincided with news of his arrest.
-The preconditions for the uprising can be seen as the following: the arrival of waves of prisoners to the Gorlag, who had participated in the uprisings of 1952, the death of Stalin on March 5, 1953 and the fact that the amnesty that followed his death only applied to (non-political) criminals and convicts with short prison terms, the percentage of which was very low in Gorlag.
-There were two camp systems in vicinity of Norilsk.
+The preconditions for the uprising can be seen as the following: the arrival of waves of prisoners to the Gorlag, who had participated in the uprisings of 1952, the death of Stalin on March 5, 1953, and the fact that the amnesty that followed his death only applied to (non-political) criminals and convicts with short prison terms, the percentage of which was very low in Gorlag.
+There were two camp systems in the vicinity of Norilsk.
 The majority of inmates in special camp Gorlag had been convicted for political crimes.
 The majority of prisoners in Norillag belonged to non-political criminals, so called bytoviki.
 The uprising was provoked by the shooting of several prisoners on the orders of the camp administration.
 All categories of inmates took part in the uprising, with the leading roles played by former military men and participants of national liberation movements of western Ukraine, Lithuania, Latvia, Estonia and Georgia.

 The inmates did not have any weapons, although initially during the inquest it was suggested by the Ministry of Internal Affairs to classify the uprising as "an anti-Soviet armed counter-revolutionary uprising".
 (Eventually the Soviet court used the term "mass insubordination of the inmates to the camp administration".)
 The action was not simply a strike: actions included a wide spectrum of nonviolent forms of protest within the Soviet law: meetings, letters to government, hunger strikes.
 For this reason, the term "Uprising of the Spirit" was suggested, as a form of nonviolent protest against the Gulag system.
+An account of life in the Norlisk Gulag, and the uprising, can be found in the memoirs of inmate Danylo Shumuk.